bahrus/xtal-sip/README.md

 xtal-sip argues that while it is certainly possible to build large applications with just modules and import maps, there are some pain points which will surface.

 "Macro" level components will tend to be heavy on business-domain specific data, heavy on gluing / orchestrating smaller components, light on difficult, esoteric JavaScript.
-Web components (especially ES Module based) may or may not be the best fit for these components.
-They may be  [Rails](https://goiabada.blog/rails-components-faedd412ce19) just to take an example.
+Web components (especially ES Module based) may or may not be the best fit for these application macro "modules".
+A better fit might be a server-centric solution, like  [Rails](https://goiabada.blog/rails-components-faedd412ce19), just to take an example.

-A significant pain point has to do with  listing all the dependencies used by thees macro components.
+A significant pain point has to do with listing all the dependencies used by thees macro components, and loading them into memory only when needed.
 The goals of xtal-sip are:

 1. Provide a declarative way of progressively, dynamically loading web component dependencies into memory, only when needed.
 2. Do so without introducing another listing of dependencies.

+## Solution 1.
+Declarative application management

 ```html
 <html>